PhilWaldmann/openrecord/docs/definition.md

 ## Relations

-OpenRecord supports `belongs to`, `has many`, `has one` and `belongs to many` relations as well has `has many through`, `belongs to through` and `polymorphic` relations.
+OPENRECORD supports `belongs to`, `has many`, `has one` and `belongs to many` relations as well has `has many through`, `belongs to through` and `polymorphic` relations.

 A relation - except for a polymorphic relations - always needs a target model.
 The model name will be automatically taken from the relation name.
 If needed, you could always define the model name via the `model` config option.

 The relation will be initialized after the target model is ready - to automatically get the primary and foreign key.
 The default for the foreign key is `<model_name>_<primary_key>` - all lower case!
 You could manually set the `primary_key` and `foreign_key` if you need.

 The `name` of the relation is a string and could be anything you like.
-If you use the plural oder singular version of an existing model name, OpenRecord will automatically detect it and will set most of the options for you.
+If you use the plural oder singular version of an existing model name, OPENRECORD will automatically detect it and will set most of the options for you.
 The `options` parameter is optional, if it can autodetect your target model.
 Otherwise you need to privide an object with the following config options:
 * **model**: The target model name as a string
 * **store**: Optional store `name`.
 Only needed for cross store relations!